ZibingZhang/ZibingZhang.github.io/_pages/personal/big-talk.md

 - When and what did you really fuck up?
 - Where do you see yourself in 5 years?
 10 years?
 - Where would you like to be in 5 years?
 10 years?
+- Would you force your kid to do anything, e.g. sports, second language, music?
 - Would you like to be famous?
 In what way?

 ## Relationships